 Yes.
 Our hair removal system has two laser sources, one particularly good at removing light hair on light skins, and one great at removing dark hair on dark skins.
 We use them both together at the same time but can vary the proportions of Nd:YAG and Alexandrite lasers to get fantastic results safely even on the darker skin.
 Unfortunately due to the terms of our insurance, we are unable to offer hair removal on Fitzpatrick type 5 and 6 skins.

 Ah, very good question.
 Some hairs need more than one pass to respond.
 There are 3 phases in the lifecycle of a hair.
 Anagen is when the hair is actively growing, this is when it’s most vulnerable to treatment.
 Catagen is when the hair stops growing and is resistant to treatment.
 Telogen is a dormant state when the hair falls out naturally and is untreatable during this phase.
 Telogen can last up to a year.
 Each individual hair is on its own wee cycle, so we need to keep coming back to hit them at different times to catch them all in the anagen phase.

 The laser needs to target some hair in the follicle.
 We call this target the chromaphore.
-This absorbs the energy and transmits it down to the dermal papilla (also known as the stem cell) so that it can be destroyed.
+This absorbs the energy and transmits it down to the growth area of the follicle known as the dermal papilla so that it can be destroyed.
 If we can kill the dermal papilla then that hair follicle will essentially heal up and disappear.
 If you wax, pluck or thread, you pull the entire hair shaft out and there is no target for the laser to attack.
 The hair will just grow back again.
 You are basically forcing the hair follicle into the Telogen phase which is when it’s untreatable.